richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

   - Key Vault Secrets User
 - Click Save

-**_NOTE: "HARDENED" KEYVAULT POLICY RE: "DISABLE PUBLIC ACCESS" REQUIRES PRIVATE ENDPOINT...
-TRYING TO WORK-AROUND THIS TEMPORARILY BY MANUALLY SETTING IT BACK TO PUBLIC EACH DAY_**

 ### Create a Variable Group in Azure DevOps

 - Go to Azure DevOps → Pipelines → Library